scaleoutsean/longhorny/README.md

 - It's easy to take a list of IDs and failover just those volumes, but the next problem becomes when you want to flip the rest of them (or flip those back)?
 Who's going to figure out what should be replicated where?
 I think this can get messy quickly and at least with my level of skills (i.e. not high) I don't think I'd want to take on that task
 - A simpler, safer and less ambitious idea is to use a smaller, dedicated script for dealing with groups of volumes.
 If you have 12 Kubernetes clusters and each Kubernetes admin runs their own script with their SolidFire storage account ID in `--data "${ACCOUNT_ID}"`, it's fine to offload all pairing and flipping to them.
 But if you do that then the SolidFire storage admin should in my opinion go into "100% read-only" mode and just use `list` and `report` send output to something like SolidFire Collector and observe in Grafana what the Kubernetes guys are up to

 `snapshot` does what you think it does - it takes a snapshot to minimize potential damage before one makes a stupid or desperate move.
 Note that Longhorny never deletes volumes, so snapshots are safe from whatever you do in Longhorny.
-But if you mix in other code that deletes volumes or worse, snapshots may still be destroyed together with volumes by that other code (in which case we could take a site-replicating snapshot (Longhorny doesn't do that, as it could cause a surge of data replication activity, then we may need to wait until that's done (assuming DST is available at all), etc. so ... no).
+But if you mix in other code that deletes volumes or worse, snapshots may still be destroyed together with volumes by that other code, in which case we could take a site-replicating snapshot (Longhorny doesn't do that, as it could cause a surge of data replication activity, then we may need to wait until that's done (assuming DST is available at all), etc. so ... no).

 Anyway, `DATA` setting is optional for `snapshot` action and by default snapshot of all local volumes is taken so that it expires in 168h (1 week).
 You may override that with something like `--data "72;mysnap"` (expiration: `72` hours; snapshot name `mysnap`).
 And they're taken individually, so if you need to take some snapshots of Consistency Groups, do it separately if you can't stop those applications prior to running Longhorny's `snapshot` action.
 I've been thinking about adding additional options but --data "..." isn't very good and would need a rewrite to make those options action-specific which would take more work, so not for time being.